SathishDuraisamy0/Diabetes-prediction/README.md

-# Diabetes-prediction using Random forest classification algorithm
+# Diabetes-prediction using RandomForestClassifier algorithm